Daniel Dubois: Awards

 Dubois was named British Boxing Board of Control 2024 Boxer of the Year.

 Personal life

-Dubois' father is from Grenada.
-His father also holds French citizenship.
-In 2017, Dubois obtained French citizenship through his father.
-He is of Nigerian descent through his mother.
-His younger sister Caroline Dubois is also a boxer.
-She has represented Great Britain and in 2018 became the -60 kg European Junior, World Youth and Youth Olympic champion.
+Dubois' father is from Grenada, while his mother is from Nigeria.
+His younger sister Caroline Dubois is also a professional boxer and World Champion.
+As an amateur she represented Great Britain and in 2018 became the -60 kg European Junior, World Youth and Youth Olympic champion.
+She is the unified WBC, WBO and Ring magazine female lightweight champion of the world.
+In an interview, Caroline Dubois stated that she does not keep contact with Daniel or their father.